- How does it work?

 PostgreSQL is one of the most established SQL databases out there, meaning your team might already use it or have experience with it.

 It is a good candidate if the setup you are aiming at is not distributed, or if you feel comfortable scaling PostgreSQL yourself.
 It is also worth pointing out that many cloud providers can host and scale PostgreSQL instances for you, most notably Amazon RDS.

-Again, since Kong maintain its own cache, performance should be of concern for most use-cases, making PostgreSQL a good candidate for your Kong cluster too.
+Again, since Kong maintain its own cache, performance should not be of concern for most use-cases, making PostgreSQL a good candidate for your Kong cluster too.

 How does it scale?

 When it comes to scaling Kong, you need to keep in mind that you will mostly need to scale Kong's server and eventually ensure its datastore is not a single point of failure in your infrastructure.

 Scaling the Kong Server up or down is fairly easy.
 Each server is stateless meaning you can add or remove as many nodes under the load balancer as you want as long as they point to the same datastore.

 Be aware that terminating a node might interrupt any ongoing HTTP requests on that server, so you want to make sure that before terminating the node, all HTTP requests have been processed.

 Scaling the datastore should not be your main concern, mostly because as mentioned before, Kong maintains its own cache, so expect your datastore's traffic to be relatively quiet.